-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student requires teacher support or assistance to understand the meaning of more or less than.
-The student is unable to answer all questions accurately.
-The student is able to correctly answer all questions using a number line or 100's chart.
-The student is able to independently answer all questions correctly.
-The student is able to correctly answer a story problem.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student requires teacher The student is unable to The student is able to The student is able to support or assistance to answer all questions independently answer correctly answer a understand the meaning accurately.
+The student is able all questions correctly. story problem. of more or less than. to correctly answer all questions using a number line or 100's chart.